phollenback/Resume-Rep/README.md

 ### Shadcn-ui
 At the UI's current state, shadcn-ui stock components have styled my simple multi-page app far better than most of my quick side projects in the past.
 This is my first time installing shadcn on any of my apps, but I predict Shad+Tailwind to be my go-to styling libraries in the future.

-### Drizzle ORM
-Drizzle facilitates the database interaction with a local mysql server.
-This is a good use case for Drizzle for numerous reasons; like its ease of being used in a serverless app, as well as the quick mutability of database configuration.
-Because Drizzle works with so many different databases, if I had to tie in another data store that had to separate resume data from user data for user privacy for instance, I can tie all database connection in under one roof.

 ## Functionality

 ### Home pre sign in